JakeStubbs4/MTHE-493/README.md

 #### importDataSet:
 A method to import the dataset of face images as defined in Face_Images/faces_dataset and create an array of FaceImage classes.
 #### euclideanDistance:
-A method to calculate the euclideanDistance between two given FaceImage's Omega vectors.
+A method to calculate the euclidean distance between two given FaceImage's Omega vectors.
 ### Eigenfaces.py
 Python implementation of "Eigenfaces for recognition" (1991) which uses PCA to analyze a predefined dataset of face images and then match a newly introduced face image to an individual in the data set.